 Learning how to play may not be enough for many musicians.
-They probably dream of performing on a stage and if you want to keep them committed and motivated you need to create opportunities for them.
+They probably dream of performing on a stage; if you want to keep them committed and motivated, you need to create opportunities for them.
 Can you incorporate the following?

 - Talent competitions